terminalpp/terminalpp/README.md

 https://github.com/Microsoft/console/tree/master/samples/ConPTY/EchoCon

-## TODOs

-> When dealing with fonts, sometimes the bold font is thicker than normal font, which sounds rather bad.
-Also, nerd fornts do not behave like proper monospace fonts, which is bad too.

 ## Architecture Overview

 To maximize cross-compatibility between various operating systems and rendering engines, `tpp` splits into different parts all briefly explained here: